ska-telescope/developer.skatelescope.org/src/tutorial/oci-tutorial.rst

    $ podman run -d -p 8080:8080 --name my-go-server  my-go-server

 This command runs the container, mapping port 8080 of the host to port 8080 of the container.
-The `-d` flags makes podman to run the container in the backgroud without attaching the shell into it.
-For more information about the OCI commands and its options visit :doc:`/reference/oci-commands`.
+The `-d` flags makes podman to run the container in the background without attaching the shell into it.
+For more information about the OCI commands and its options visit the official `reference <https://docs.docker.com/engine/reference/commandline/cli/>`__.

 Verification
 ------------